-Student Name: Course: Date:

-Poscon(s) for counciling (select all the smalls)

-Reason(s) for counseling (select all that apply): □ Failure to do assigned work. □ Failure to achieve satisfactory performance in clinical

-☐ Failure to participate in class. ☐ Failure to achieve satisfactory performance in clinical. ☐ Failure to achieve a passing grade.

-☐ Failure to take exam or took exam late. ☐ Demonstrate unprofessional conduct.

-☐ Other

-Explain:

-Specific requirement(s) for satisfactory performance ce:

-Date by which satisfactory performance must be ac chieved:

-Failure to achieve the requirement(s) listed above contract, probation, or dismissal from the nursing OKC Academic Discipline, Procedures and Grievan or Misconduct policy, available under Section II of program.
-Any such dismis sal can be appealed pursuant to the OSU Subsection D of the Academic Dishonesty

-Student signature Date

-Faculty signature Date Date
+Course: Date: Pageon(s) for counciling (select all that are hit Reason(s) for counseling (select all that apply): □ Failure to do assigned work. □ Failure to achieve satisfa actory performance in clinical. ☐ Failure to participate in class. ☐ Failure to achieve a pass • • ☐ Failure to take exam or took exam late. ☐ Demonstrate unprofess ☐ Other Explain: Specific requirement(s) for satisfactory performance: Date by which satisfactory performance must be achie eved: Failure to achieve the requirement(s) listed above me contract, probation, or dismissal from the nursing pro OKC Academic Discipline, Procedures and Grievances or Misconduct policy, available under Section II of the ogram.
+Any such dismissal ca s outlined in Section IV Subsec n be appealed pursuant to the OSU Student signature Date Faculty signature Date Date ormance Follow-up ormance Follow-up satisfactory performance.
+Perfo ormance Follow-up Perfo The student: □ Achieved satisfactory performance ormance Follow-up Perfo The student: □ Achieved satisfactory performance ormance Follow-up e. \square Did not achieve satisfactory performance.
+Performance The student: □ Achieved satisfactory performance If not achieved, consequence(s): ormance Follow-up e. □ Did not achieve □ Date: satisfactory performance.

-Pe erformance Follow-up

-The student: nce. \square Did not ac chieve satisfactory performance.

-If not achieved, consequence(s):

-Student Signature (if not achieved): Date ::

-Faculty Signature: Date :

-Department Head Signature: Date ::